heartsucker/rust-secure-session/README.md

 A complete reference implementation can be found on [github](https://github.com/heartsucker/iron-reference).

-## Beta Software

-This is still unstable and may not be suitable for production use.
-Use with caution.

 ## Contributing

 Please make all pull requests to the `develop` branch.